Munich Security Conference: MSC Women Parliamentarians Program

-Starting with the Munich Security Conference 2023, the Women Parliamentarians Program aims to establish a network to connect the new generation of female decision-makers from the German Bundestag and the European Parliament.
-A select group of cross-party elected officials engages in a variety of formats throughout the course of a year in order to generate new ideas in German foreign, security, and development policy.
+Starting with the Munich Security Conference 2023, the Women Parliamentarians Program aims to establish a network to connect the new generation of female decision-makers worldwide.
+A select group of cross-party elected officials engages in a variety of formats throughout the course of a year in order to generate new ideas in foreign, security, and development policy.

 Munich Young Leaders

 In 2009, the Munich Young Leaders was first launched in cooperation with the Körber Foundation.
 Held in parallel to the Security Conference, this annual roundtable series is designed to directly involve the next generation of decision-makers into the main conference proceedings.
 The Roundtable agendas as well as the participants and speakers lists are published online.

 Publications

 Often in collaboration with partner organizations, regular security policy publications report, comment and inform on current events, debates and developments: Munich Security Briefs and Debriefs, Munich Security Analyses, Munich Security Opinions as well as special editions and books.
 Key publications are the annual Munich Security Report (MSR), the Munich Security Index (MSI), and the Selected Key Speeches series.